evanrittner/Projects/Minesweeper/README.md

 With just these two very simple rules, my "simple" solver can usually beat the Beginner and Intermediate presets.
 Pressing "K" will perform one simple move automatically (if any exist); pressing "J" will perform any and all simple moves repeatedly, until the game is won, or until there are no more simple moves.
 I should note that if the player flags any tiles incorrectly, neither this solver or the "smart" one I'll describe in a minute will catch it, and they'll probably both lose the game be revealing a bomb.

 This simple solver works pretty well, but it doesn't stand a chance with the Expert preset.
 To handle this, I wrote what I'm calling the "smart" solver.
+The general algorithm is as follows:

+1. Exectute any existing simple moves first
+2. Make an assumption: from the reduced board, pick a hidden square.
+First, in one 'branch', assume it's a bomb, then in another, assume it isn't
+3. For each branch, apply simple moves until either 1) there's a contradiction, in which case the assumption was wrong, and the other must be correct, or 2) a dead-end is reached, and there are no more simple moves to execute in either branch.
+If a contradiction is found, perform the correct branch's moves and start from step 1.
+4. If both branches are dead ends, see if they agree on any moves.
+If so, perform those moves and start again from step 1
+5. If both branches are dead ends and they don't agree on any moves, make a new assumption within the branches.
+Now, however, there must be consensus across all four sub-branches to actually perform a move
+6. After a certain depth, give up, and try a new assumption at the highest level (however, don't choose a tile for a new assumption that's already been checked by the process so far)
+7. If all hidden tiles on the reduced board have been involved in assumptions, and no conclusions resulted, we're stuck.
+Control is returned to the player

+This algorithm is not perfect, and certainly not fully optimized, but it is quite successful.
+Notably, however, it doesn't do any probability calculations, and so does not make guesses.
+My stance is that while the solver 'plays' on its own, it should never lose, and if it ever guessed, that'd be a risk.
+This also reduces the amount of work I have.

 ### To-Do List
 * Support for modifications of almost all keybindings, without restarting the game: core functionality finished, just need to make the menu UI